Mike Bonin

 Michael Bonin (born March 19, 1967) is an American politician, who served as a member of the Los Angeles City Council for the 11th district from 2013 to 2022.
 A progressive member of the Democratic Party, he was previously a reporter and a council staffer.

 Early life

 Bonin graduated from Clinton High School in Clinton, Massachusetts, in 1985.
 His grandfather William P. Constantino was a state representative and a judge in the town of Clinton.
 His uncle William P. Constantino Jr. also served as a state representative.
-Bonin graduated from Harvard University.
 He had a sister, Maureen, who died of cancer in 2010.

 Career

 From 1989 to 1996 Bonin worked as a reporter at Springfield Newspapers in Springfield, Massachusetts, and Wave Newspapers in Los Angeles.

 Political career

 Bonin began his political career in Los Angeles city politics in 1996, joining the staff of L.A.
 City Councilmember Ruth Galanter.
 During his seven years with Galanter he worked as a legislative deputy, district director, and deputy chief of staff.
 From 2003 to 2004 Bonin worked in the Office of Congresswoman Jane Harman as deputy chief of staff and district director.
 In 2005 Bonin managed Bill Rosendahl's successful campaign for L.A. city council.
 Rosendahl subsequently appointed Bonin as his chief of staff.

 During the summer of 2012, Rosendahl announced he had been diagnosed with cancer, and in October announced he would not seek reelection.
 He endorsed Bonin.
 Bonin won the subsequent election with 61% of the vote.
 Bonin was re-elected on March 7, 2017, defeating Mark Ryavec and Robin Rudisill.
 Bonin won with 71% of votes cast supporting him.